PA Program Admissions FAQ

 There is a section on the CASPA application where applicants can list these courses.

-Through the admissions process, the program places a lot of emphasis on how an applicant has demonstrated their academic preparation for our demanding curriculum.
-Applicants who take the majority of coursework at the college/university level are more competitive than those who have taken all prerequisites at the community college level.
-Community college coursework for math, psychology and medical terminology courses have been accepted, but university level work is stressed and deemed more competitive for biology and chemistry requirements.
+Through the admissions process, the program places a lot of emphasis on how an applicant has demonstrated their academic preparation for our rigorous curriculum.
+Applicants who take the majority of coursework at the college/university level and in the classroom are more competitive than those who have taken all prerequisites at the community college level or online.
+Community college or online coursework for the prerequisites will be accepted, but are discouraged especially for the biology and chemistry requirements.

 10. How does the program view repeated coursework?